 Open Enrollment - Start when you're ready!

 A new way to train your dog!
 With goal-based self-contained lessons, you can jump into a class at any time and not miss ANYTHING.
 Each week’s activities are built around problem-solving a real-life situation—like polite behavior around guests or a successful neighborhood walk or part outing—keeping you engaged and makes learning basic manners a blast.

 This class is based on life-long goals for students.
 The class is intended to help students:

-Build effective relationships with their dogs based on effective interspecies communication, thus: increasing the bonds between owners and their dogs; avoiding the rise of unwanted behaviors and the use of punishment due to human misunderstanding of the needs, desires, and intentions of dogs; avoiding the rise or reinforcement of unwanted behaviors due to poor human to dog communication
+Build effective relationships with their dogs based on effective interspecies communication, thus: increasing the bonds between owners and their dogs; avoiding the rise of unwanted behaviors and the use of punishment due to human misunderstanding of the needs, desires, and intentions of dogs; avoiding the risk or reinforcement of unwanted behaviors due to poor human to dog communication

-Choose a positive, problem solving approach when faced with new challenges or situations over their dog’s lifetime
+Choose a positive, problem-solving approach when faced with new challenges or situations over their dog’s lifetime

 To support the Lifelong Goals, every detail of this course is built around achieving the following course goals.